CliMA/ClimateMachine.jl/docs/src/GettingStarted/RunningClimateMachine.md

   --diagnostics <interval>
                         interval at which to collect diagnostics
                         (default: "never")
+  --no-overwrite        throw an error if an output file would be
+                        overwritten
   --vtk <interval>      interval at which to output VTK (default:
                         "never")
   --vtk-number-sample-points <number>